symfony/symfony-docs/components/serializer.rst

     calling the constructor during the denormalization process.

-    Objects are normalized to a map of property names (method name stripped of the "get"/"set"/"has"/"remove" prefix and converted to lower case) to property values.
+    Objects are normalized to a map of property names (method name stripped of the "get"/"set"/"has"/"remove" prefix) to property
+    values.

     The ``ObjectNormalizer`` is the most powerful normalizer.
 It is configured by